GraphWalker/graphwalker.github.io/content/docs/how_to_run_gw_with_websockets.md

 ---

-The GraphWalker WebSocket Server enables a user to launch and interact with GraphWalker and inplement your tests in a very dynamic way.
+The GraphWalker WebSocket Server enables a user to launch and interact with GraphWalker and implement your tests in a very dynamic way.
 Any programming language that has an implementation of WebSocket will be able to use this feature.

 ## Establishing a connection to the GraphWalker WebSocket Server